Documentation

 The Vision

 EnergyAS makes energy data a public good.
-Every reading is on-chain, permanent, and auditable by anyone — no access requests, no intermediaries, no trust assumptions.
-If a solar farm claims it generated 500 MWh last month, anyone can verify that claim against the attestation record.
+Every record is permanent and auditable by anyone — no access requests, no intermediaries, no opaque pipelines.
+If an organization claims it generated 500 MWh last month, anyone can verify that claim, trace it back to the organization that reported it, and inspect the evidence attached to each submission.

 A Public Good

-EnergyAS is not a product — it is infrastructure.
-Open-source, permissionless, and free to use.
-No company controls who can participate or what data can be attested.
-Anyone can register a watcher, create projects, and start building a verifiable track record.
+EnergyAS is infrastructure, not a product.
+Open-source, open access, and free to use.
+No company controls who can participate or what data can be submitted.
+Anyone can register an organization, create projects, and start building a verifiable track record.

-The goal is to become the common data layer for energy.
-Not by mandating adoption, but by being the simplest, most transparent way to put energy data on-chain.
+The goal is to become the common data layer for energy — not by mandating adoption, but by being the simplest and most transparent way to produce energy records that anyone can trust.
 When the standard is open, innovation happens on top of it.

 Note